Region Overviews: Patagonia Travel Guide: Overview

 Trips with a small number of guests may be supported by one Backroads Trip Leader and a team of knowledgeable local guides.
 Rest assured that there will always be at least two people hiking on the trail with you.

 Because of Patagonia's extreme weather conditions and strong winds, mid-trip itinerary changes are possible on this trip.
 Rest assured that if severe weather affects our planned activities, your Trip Leaders will find alternate activities that you're sure to enjoy.
-Expect the unexpected in this remote region, including slow or no internet and the occasional ATM possibly running out of cash.
+Expect the unexpected in this remote region, including slow or no internet and a scarcity of ATMs which often run out of cash.
 It's all part of the adventure!